agorapulse/groovy-aws-sdk-s3/README.md

 # groovy-aws-sdk-s3

-Groovy library used by the plugin: [Grails AWS SDK S3](https://github.com/agorapulse/grails-aws-sdk-s3)
+This repo has been migrated to the main [AWS SDK Grails Plugin](https://github.com/agorapulse/grails-aws-sdk) repo.